 SYMBOL TYPE DESCRIPTION RESET# INPUT Dedicated RESET#: This dedicated RESET# is available in 16-pin SOIC and 24-ball BGA packages.
 The RESET# pin is a hardware RESET signal.
 When RESET# is driven HIGH, the memory is in the normal operating mode.
 When RESET# is driven LOW, the memory enters reset mode and output is High-Z. If RESET# is driven LOW while an internal WRITE, PROGRAM, or ERASE operation is in progress, data may be lost.
 Dedicated RESET# function can be Disabled when bit 0 of Function Register = 1.
-It has an internal pull-up resistor and may be left floating if not used.
+It must be connected and cannot be left floating for 1.8V device.
 SCK INPUT Serial Data Clock: Synchronized Clock for input and output timing operations.
 Vcc POWER Power: Device Core Power Supply GND GROUND Ground: Connect to ground when referenced to Vcc NC Unused NC: Pins labeled "NC" stand for "No Connect".
 Not internally connected.

-1. Internal pull-up register on the dedicated RESET# pin and dedicated WP# pin is always enabled regardless of QE bit setting.
+1. Dedicated WP# pin is always internally pulled-up regardless of QE bit setting.